Monday, October 5, 2009

 Baby Announcements 101 (using Photoshop)

 I was asked for directions on how I made my nephew's baby announcement with Photoshop.
-After 4 hours of writing & doing these instructions, I thought I'd post it here for everyone to use.
-If you do happen to make a card, announcement, etc, I hope that would would leave a comment to this post & share your creation with us!!
+After 4 hours of writing and doing these instructions, I thought I'd post it here for everyone to use.
+If you do happen to make a card, announcement, etc, I hope that would would leave a comment to this post and share your creation with us!!

 Baby Announcements 101